beniwe/cli-university-management/README.md

 In order to become a course assisant, a student has to be currently enrolled in the respective course.

 Assistants have some special rights: they can grade other students within the course.
-Because great power comes with great responsibility, assistants are rewarded
+Because great power comes with great responsibility, assistants are rewarded.

+When getting graded, an assistant always receives `grade + 1` except for when the `grade = 5`.

 ### Professors

 Professors hold multiple courses.
 They can create new courses and grade students for courses that they hold.

+Professors have an ID (length = 7) and a name.

 ### Courses